CBD Oil Guide: Complete Guide to Types, Spectrum and Benefits

 Skin Care

 CBD oil is also used in skincare.
-The anti-inflammatory and antioxidant properties of cannabidiol may benefit the skin — reducing redness, irritation, and other concerns.
-CBD-infused skincare products are increasingly available on the market.
+CBD's antioxidant profile has been characterised in vitro, and CBD-infused skincare products are increasingly available across the European market.

 Side Effects of CBD Oil

 CBD oil is generally well tolerated, with a safety profile that has been recognised by the World Health Organization.
-However, some people may experience side effects, particularly at higher doses:
+However, some people may experience side effects, particularly at higher concentrations:

 - Dry mouth